 Another common response?
 “If Malta is so terrible, why do so many foreigners choose to move here?”
 Well, as I mentioned early on into this writing – Malta has its perks.
 I can think of a myriad of reasons why the island would attract a foreign crowd; sea, sun, party life, low cost of living, relaxed lifestyle.
 But the truth is that most expats who do transfer their life to Malta tend to leave after an average of three years, because as I have been trying to explain, visiting and living anywhere are two very different things.
 It isn’t the worst country to live in, no – one could be far less fortunate.
 And some expats do genuinely enjoy life here and choose to remain.
 But more often than not?
 They’ll come to realise that the way of life here is actually intolerable and limiting, that the relaxed lifestyle translates into bureaucratic and judicial incompetence and that the cons outweigh the pros.
 (With that said, this is written from the perspective of a born and raised Maltese woman who surrounds herself with expat friends, but is not one herself.
 Actually, I would love if expatriates in Malta or ex-expatriates could message me and contribute to this discussion.)

 Here’s the thing: We aren’t all cavemen struggling to adapt to society, unable to form our own educated opinions.
 There are more Maltese individuals, who just like myself, have had enough of the laws, simple-minded mentalities and beliefs bestowed upon us.
 The thing is, most of us shied away from sharing our true opinions in fear of being judged, threatened, or simply placed in an unsafe situation.
 This further reinforces the point of my whole blog post.
-We have doctors who fight for new IVF laws and are reprimanded with hate-filled tirades, politicians who dare initiate the conversation of abortion are made to remove their online presence for safety reasons and well, we all know the awful story surrounding Daphne Caruana Galizia.
-And this often stems from the ones who cheekily use religion and morality as their argument.
+We have doctors who fight for new IVF laws and are reprimanded with hate-filled tirades, politicians who dare initiate the conversation of abortion are made to remove their online presence for safety reasons and well, we all know journalists and writers who share the truth are in great danger here.
+And this behaviour often stems from the ones who cheekily use religion and morality as their argument.
 So here is to taking a stand against all that.